PayBX (AXPR) Reaches 1-Day Volume of $18,810.00

-PayBX (CURRENCY:AXPR) traded up 7.4% against the dollar during the 1 day period ending at 7:00 AM E.T. on October 3rd.
-PayBX has a market cap of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last 24 hours.
-Over the last seven days, PayBX has traded down 22.2% against the dollar.
-One PayBX coin can currently be bought for approximately $0.0048 or 0.00000042 BTC on exchanges.
+PayBX (CURRENCY:AXPR) traded 7.4% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on October 3rd.
+Over the last week, PayBX has traded 22.2% lower against the U.S. dollar.
+PayBX has a market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last day.
+One PayBX coin can now be bought for about $0.0048 or 0.00000042 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded 3.5% lower against the dollar and now trades at $1.10 or 0.00002575 BTC.